SEKOIA-IO/documentation/_shared_content/automate/index.md

 ### Playbooks listing

-In the playbooks homepage, all playbooks are listed by order of last edited.
+In the playbooks homepage, all playbooks are listed by order of **last edited**.
 From this view, you can:

 - Create a new playbook
 - Search for available playbooks